Kilmore Recreation F.C.: Kilmore Rec. (1972–1990)

 A name change to Kilmore Recreation and a change of ground to the monastery ground in Crossgar, where they still play today, preceded an application to join the Northern Ireland Amateur League in 1972.
 The first game in the Amateur League was at home to Carreras in Division 2B.

 Two years later came promotion to Division 2A and the beginning of a successful six-year spell which would see Intermediate status achieved.
 Three successive Cochrane Corry Final appearances from season 1977–78 to season 1979–80 saw the trophy sit in the Kilmore clubrooms on two occasions.
-The middle year they lost 3–2 to Annalong Swifts but went on to defeat 40th Old Boys 2–1 in the Co.
-Antrim F.A.
+The middle year they lost 3–2 to Annalong Swifts but went on to defeat 40th Old Boys 2–1 in the County Antrim F.A.
 Junior Shield Final that was played at Castlereagh Park, Newtownards.

 The momentum was kept going and in the season 1980–81 the Division 2A Championship was won and promotion to the First Division was confirmed.
 The club won the Division 1B Championship at the first attempt.

 Status in the top Division, 1A, was maintained throughout the 1980s before suffering relegation in the season 1989–90.
 They bounced back the following year winning the Division 1B championship.